tsj7ww/website/blog/content/posts/20240101-customer-churn.md

 categories: ["Business Analytics"]
 ---

-Note: this post was created by GenAI (Claude) as is temporary filler content.
+Note: this post was created by GenAI (Claude) for temporary filler content.

 ## The Million Dollar Question